codekult/prototypal-inheritance-notes/README.md

 # Prototypal Inheritance in JS

-Notes on Prototypal Inheritance on JavaScript:
+Notes on Prototypal Inheritance in JavaScript:

 https://codekult.github.io/prototypal-inheritance-notes/